Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Experiments

 During downstream tasks, the BENDR model is kept frozen, allowing only the parameters of the EGA to be updated.
 This approach aims to efficiently learn the relationships between EEG sensors with minimal computational cost.
 It is anticipated that if the BENDR model is sufficiently pre-trained, further training of the BENDR model during downstream tasks may not be necessary.
 On the other hand, fine-tuning the BENDR model during these tasks makes it possible to capture time-series information more accurately for each task, although the computational cost increases.

 The number of trainable parameters for each model (BENDR and three EGA models with two hidden layers with size 64) is shown in Table \ref{tb:num-params}.
-Compared to fine-tuning the BENDR model with many parameters in a downstream task, it is expected that fine-tuning only EGA will be able to execute the task in about 1/6 to 1/4 of the calculation time.
+Compared to fine-tuning the BENDR model with many parameters, fine-tuning only EGA is expected to complete the task in roughly 1/6 to 1/4 of the time.
 The number of parameters in GraphSAGE is approximately twice that of GCN and GAT due to the PyG implementation, where the parameter matrices for linear transformations are implemented separately for self-nodes and neighbor nodes in PyTorch Geometric.

 Theoretically, training time should be reduced in proportion to the number of model parameters, but the speedup was a maximum of about 17\%.
 This is due to overheads other than model parameter updates, such as pre-fetching of EEG datasets.
-By parallelizing the data loading process, this performance bottleneck should be resolved, but this is not the scope of this research.
+By parallelizing the data loading process, this performance bottleneck should be mitigated, but this is beyond the scope of our research.